 - Rate-of-return.
 Longer term low interest rates will mean that your own policy is earning lower interest on its cash value.
 This can significantly lower the value of your policy and is something you may want to review every few years.

 - Product pricing.
 Buying a new policy in a low interest environment could save you money, as insurance companies tend to lower their prices.
-However, lower prices also mean lower interest rates, which can mean low rate-of-return.
+However, lower prices also mean lower interest rates, which can mean a lower rate-of-return.

 Is a cash value policy worth it?